 At Quadrant2Design, under our Free2hire™ plan, which we offer to all our clients, we will store your stand and graphics between shows free of charge.
 This gives you the freedom to exhibit more frequently for less cost.

-ASK ABOUT REINSTALL COSTS OF YOUR STAND
+ASK ABOUT REINSTALLATION COSTS

 You can save exhibition costs by having your own staff set up and take down your stand for repeat events.
 But unless you have one that is easy to assemble and dismantle, your inexperienced team may damage the exhibition stand in the process.